Missing values: sparse inverse covariance estimation and an extension to sparse regression: Simulations

 To assess the performance of \emph{MissGLasso} on recovering the sparsity structure in $K$, we also report the true positive rate (TPR) and the true negative rate (TNR) defined as

-These numbers are reported in Table~\ref{tab:TPR}.
-For visualization we also plot in Figure~\ref{fig:heatmap} heat-maps of the percentage of time each element was estimated as zero among the 50 simulation runs.
+These numbers are reported in Tables~\ref{tab:TPR1} and \ref{tab:TPR2}.
+For visualization, we also plot in Figure~\ref{fig:heatmap} heat-maps of the percentage of times each element was estimated as zero among the 50 simulation runs.
 We note that our choice of CV-optimal $\lambda$ has a tendency to yield too many false positives and thus too low values for TNR: in the case without missing values, this finding is theoretically supported in \cite{meinshausen04consistent}.

 Finally, we comment on initialization and computational timings of the \emph{MissGLasso}.
-In the above simulation we used the \emph{MeanImpute} solution as starting values $(\mu_0,K_0)$ for the \emph{MissGLasso}.
-For a typical realization of model 2 with $p=30$, $30\%$ missing data and a prediction optimal tuned parameter $\lambda$, our algorithm converges in $0.87$ seconds and 19 EM-iterations.
-All computations were carried out with the statistical computing language and environment \textbf{R}.
+In the above simulation we used the \emph{MeanImp} solution as starting values $(\mu^{(0)},K^{(0)})$ for the \emph{MissGLasso}.
+For a typical realization of model 2 with $p=100$, $30\%$ missing data and a prediction optimal tuned parameter $\lambda$, our algorithm converges in $3.58$ seconds and $19$ EM-iterations.
+All computations were carried out with the statistical computing language and environment \textbf{R} on a AMD Phenom(tm) II X4 925 processor with 800 MHz cpu and 7.9 GB memory.